Daily Meditation for January 5

 My mind is always open to new things and I embrace change.

-For so long, change felt like an intruder, barging into my carefully constructed plans, scattering the pieces of my life like wind through a puzzle.
+For so long, change felt like an intruder, barging into my carefully constructed plans and scattering the pieces of my life like wind through a puzzle.
 I used to resist it, clinging to what felt safe and familiar.
-But lately, I’ve been holding on to a different thought: My mind is always open to new things, and I embrace change.
+But lately, I have been holding on to a different thought: my mind is always open to new things, and I embrace change.

-It’s not easy to unlearn the fear of the unknown.
-But when I repeat those words, they remind me that change isn’t an enemy—it’s a teacher.
-New things aren’t there to threaten me; they’re there to show me the edges of my comfort zone and push me just far enough past them.
+It is not easy to unlearn the fear of the unknown.
+But when I repeat those words, they remind me that change is not an enemy.
+It is a teacher.
+New things are not there to threaten me.
+They are there to show me the edges of my comfort zone and push me just far enough past them.

-When I approach change with curiosity instead of resistance, I see it differently.
-It’s not a storm to weather but a breeze urging me forward, a chance to grow in ways I hadn’t imagined.
-Staying open isn’t always natural, but it’s freeing.
-It turns disruption into opportunity, hesitation into hope.
+When I approach change with curiosity instead of resistance, I begin to see it differently.
+It is not a storm to endure, but a gentle force urging me forward, a chance to grow in ways I had not imagined.
+Staying open does not always feel natural, but it is freeing.
+It transforms disruption into opportunity and hesitation into hope.

-So, I remind myself: I can learn, adapt, and flourish.
-Change isn’t something to fear—it’s a part of the path I’m meant to take.
+So I remind myself that I can learn, adapt, and flourish.
+Change is not something to fear.
+It is part of the path I am meant to take.

 Erin McGrath Rieke